smhdale/js-generative-wallpapers/README.md

 ```

 ### Modifying the existing generators
-There are currently five different generators in this repo: maze, hexmaze, triangles, circles and a fractal generator.
+There are currently six different generators in this repo: maze, hexmaze, triangles, circles, balls and a fractal generator.
 Generator files are written in JavaScript and can be found in the `generators` folder.

 Each generator can be tweaked by playing with the constants defined at the top of tile file.
 For example, tweaking `CELL_SIZE` in the `generators/triangles.js` generator will make the triangles larger or smaller.